seanconlon29/Tap-into-Your-Tastes/README.md

     </p>
 </figure>

-### <i> Performed using multiple machine learning models and filtering techniques to accurately predict the overall rating of a beer.
-The focus of this project is to create a well-established recommendation system that can predict a user's preferences using review data as well as beer data.
+### <i> Performed using various machine learning models and filtering techniques to precisely predict the rating of a beer.
+The project focus is to create a well-established recommendation system that can predict a user's preferences using reviews and beer data.
 </i>

 #### Date: April 21, 2023